 Today, Jennifer is a respected and sought-after feminist pop culture historian and media critic.
 As a professional writer she has contributed to web and print based publications including the BBC, Bitch Media, and Geek Monthly.
 As a public speaker, Jennifer brings her illuminating, insightful, and often playful voice to audiences in the United States and internationally.
 From coffee houses to Comic-Cons, libraries and classrooms to Town Halls, museums, and even the United Nations, she is a featured speaker, panel organizer and contributor, conversation moderator, and interviewer.

 Jennifer is co-founder, founding director of programming, and former Board President of GeekGirlCon—an organization that celebrates and honors the legacy of women and girls in the fields of STEAM (Science, Technology, Engineering, Art, and Math), comics, science-fiction, arts, and literature, game play and game design.
 Founded in 2010, GeekGirlCon has connected thousands of women and allies in geek culture in friendship, unapologetic nerdiness, and career and mentoring opportunities.

 Jennifer has been interviewed by numerous publications about geek culture and women in media including The Seattle Times, Seattle Weekly, The Mary Sue, Legion of Leia, and Bitch Media.
 Her expert opinion and interviews extend across radio, documentaries, podcasts, and news media including the Australian Broadcasting Corporation’s Radio National Breakfast show; KUOW’s The Conversation and The Record; and WNYC’s The Takeaway.
 She was a featured talking head in the 2012 documentary, Wonder Women!
 The Untold Story of American Superheroines.
-She can be seen in the forthcoming AMC documentary series Robert Kirkman’s Heroes and Villains of Comic Books.
+She can be seen in the AMC documentary series Robert Kirkman’s Secret History of Comics.

 Jennifer’s passion for popular culture, geek culture, and feminist politics have led to collaborations with the Museum of Pop Culture, the Seattle International Film Festival, the Comics Arts Conference, Whedon Studies Association, Humanities Washington, and more.
 She is currently working on a book exploring the evolution of geek culture and how geeks are hacking popular culture for social change.